Lorenzo Serra Ferrer: Playing career

-Born in Sa Pobla, Mallorca, Balearic Islands, Serra Ferrer played three years with local amateurs UD Poblense in the Tercera División, retiring from football at only 23.
+Born in Sa Pobla, Mallorca, Balearic Islands, Serra Ferrer played three years with local amateurs Poblense, retiring from football at only 22.

 Coaching career

 Early years

 After coaching youth team La Salle, Serra Ferrer joined his only club as a player in 1980.
-After two national championships, he led them to a first-ever promotion to the Segunda División B in his second season.
+He won two national championships, and led them to a first-ever promotion to Segunda División B in his second season.

 Mallorca

-In 1983, Serra Ferrer signed for another side in the region, RCD Mallorca, spending two years with the B team.
+In 1983, Serra Ferrer signed for another side in the region, Mallorca, spending two years with their reserves.
 In the 1983–84 season, he also coached the main squad in one game as an interim manager.

-With Mallorca, Serra Ferrer promoted twice to La Liga, in 1986 and 1989, also reaching the Copa del Rey final in 1991, losing 1–0 to Atlético Madrid.
+Serra Ferrer promoted twice to La Liga during his spell at the Lluís Sitjar Stadium, in 1986 and 1989, also reaching the Copa del Rey final in 1991, losing 1–0 to Atlético Madrid.

 Betis

 After eight full seasons with Mallorca, Serra Ferrer joined Real Betis of Segunda División, immediately earning promotion and subsequently achieving a third place the following campaign, only trailing champions Real Madrid and Deportivo de La Coruña whilst posting the best defensive record in the league (25 goals in 38 matches) and qualifying for the UEFA Cup.

-In 1997, Serra Ferrer led Betis to the domestic cup final (a 3–2 overtime loss against FC Barcelona), after once again qualifying the Andalusians for European competitions with a fourth-place finish in the league.
+In 1997, Serra Ferrer led his team to the domestic cup final (a 3–2 overtime loss against Barcelona), after once again qualifying the Andalusians for European competitions with a fourth-place finish in the league.

 Barcelona, Betis return

 Serra Ferrer moved to Barcelona after the Spanish Cup final, but spent three years working in directorial capacities.
-In 2000–01, after being named Louis van Gaal's successor following the latter's dismissal, he coached the team until the 31st matchday, being fired after a 3–1 defeat at CA Osasuna with the Catalans in the fifth position, trailing leaders Real Madrid by 17 points; he was replaced by former club legend Carles Rexach.
+In 2000–01, after being named Louis van Gaal's successor following the latter's dismissal, he coached the team until the 31st matchday, being fired after a 3–1 defeat at Osasuna with the Catalans in the fifth position, trailing leaders Real Madrid by 17 points; he was replaced by former club legend Carles Rexach.

-In 2004, Serra Ferrer returned to Betis, leading it to another top-four league finish – with the subsequent qualification to the UEFA Champions League, a first-ever – as well as winning that season's Spanish Cup.
+In 2004, Serra Ferrer returned to Betis, leading it to another top-four league finish – with the subsequent qualification for the UEFA Champions League, a first-ever – as well as winning that season's Spanish Cup.
 The following campaign the team only managed to rank 14th in the league, also being ousted in the Champions League group stage in spite of a 1–0 home win against Chelsea.